yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Has your brand been referenced, mentioned or acknowledged by independent third-party sources?
+Has your brand been acknowledged or referenced by independent third-party sources?

 Why It Matters:

 External validation increases credibility and trust.

-Positive Finding:

-Your brand benefits from independent validation.

-Negative Finding:

-Your brand lacks sufficient third-party validation.

 ---